 Who would have thought that a simple thing, like yarn, put together can make a gorgeous art?
 It aims to create an experience that will make the people who see it question the surroundings it’s in and connect with part of their memory bank they may have forgotten.
 Deep right?

 Trip63 is an artist based here in the Philippines.
 He is part of an artist collective Pilipinas Street Plan, focusing on pushing the boundaries of street art.
 It is not yet done when we visited.
 I found the eyeballs in the middle of the flowers intriguing but it turned out to be his symbols in all his works.

 9. by KFK B1 Lane O

-This mural is done of KFK Collective, a group of 3 Filipino artist.
-When asked why, “May you find comfort here”, One of the artist simply answered, “It’s because its the back of the comfort rooms.”
+This mural is done by KFK Collective, a group of 3 Filipino artists.
+When asked why “May you find comfort here”, One of the artists simply answered, “It’s because its the back of the comfort rooms.”
 It may be the real meaning behind this mural nevertheless, it’s my favorite.